slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 # Scheduling system architecture

+> **Note:** This document reflects the modern scheduling architecture.
+> The active scheduling chain is: **SchedulePlan → ScheduleDay → PlaylogEvent → AsRunLog.**

 ## Purpose

 The scheduling system defines what content airs on each Channel and when.
 It operates across multiple layers from high-level plans to granular playout execution.
-The system maintains a rolling horizon of scheduled content that advances with the master clock, ensuring all viewers see synchronized playback regardless of join time.
+The system extends the plan horizon ahead of time, ensuring all viewers see synchronized playback regardless of join time.

 ## Five-layer architecture